 After having a veneer or crown installed, it is important to continue seeing your dentist every six months—or more frequently if your dentist advises it.
 During a regular checkup, your dentist will clean and examine your restorations along with your teeth.
 Any issues can be diagnosed early on and corrected prior to serious damage occurring, which can maximize the restoration lifespan.
 At home, you just need to continue brushing and flossing as you do with your natural teeth.

 Restore Your Smile

 Porcelain veneers and dental crowns are among the most successful and cost-effective ways to restore both beauty and function to your smile.
 Jeffrey D. Clark, DDS, is among the premier dentists in Arizona and has helped many patients enjoy better oral health and more beautiful smiles with veneers and same-day crowns.
 If you think that you may need a veneer or crown, schedule a consultation with Dr. Clark.
-You can call Scottsdale Dental Excellence at 480 585 1853 to make that appointment.
+You can call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to make that appointment.